kschutter/recipes/r/Vegetable/Tasty_Baked_Broccoli.md

 3. Add chopped broccoli and seal, mixing thoroughly

-4. Place seasoned broccoli on greased pan, bake for 18-20 minutes, until crispy.
+4. Place seasoned broccoli on an ungreased pan, bake for 18-20 minutes, until crispy.